geological-survey-of-queensland/gsq-lodgement-portal/README.md

 The [GSQ Lodgement Portal](https://geolodgement.dnrme.qld.gov.au/) establishes a single online portal for industry and GSQ to lodge Queensland georesources reports, as well as providing data validation at point of data entry.
 Data from submitted reports is automatically stored within [Amazon S3](https://aws.amazon.com/s3/), and associated metadata within the [GeoProperties Database](https://github.com/geological-survey-of-queensland/geological-properties-database).
 Both data and metadata are used internally for QGov business activities and, when the confidentality period lapses, published on the external-facing [Open Data Portal](https://geoscience.data.qld.gov.au/).

+All reports submitted are auto-assigned a Persistent Identifier (PID) that remains fixed over time.
+Specific report activities such asm but not limited to, geophysical surveys or boreholes are also assigned separate PIDs to more readily identify those specific data and metadata sources.

 ### Character Limitations
 To ensure information entered into the Lodgement Portal can be stored and parsed effectively in the geoproperties database, certain character limitations are enforced.
 - Titles are limited to alphanumeric characters (A-Z a-z 0-9), spaces( ), dashes(-), fullstops(.), forward-slash(/) and commas(,)